orhun/git-cliff/README.md

 It is possible to generate changelogs using [GitLab CI/CD](https://docs.gitlab.com/ee/ci/).

-This minimal example creates artifacts that can be use on another job.
+This minimal example creates artifacts that can be used on another job.

 ```yml
 - changelog: